 Managing culture holds the key to better retention of employees.

-This is even more important for retaining hospitality employees as even small teams in this industry has people of multiple nationalities.
+This is even more important for retaining hospitality employees as even small teams in this industry have people of multiple nationalities.

 The hospitality industry is one of the few industries which can boast of a balanced men-women ratio.